-- To fully take part in Empire in 2022 you will need a COVID pass, a face mask, cold weather layers, a bottle and a mug
+- To fully take part in Empire in 2023 we recommend you bring a face mask, cold weather layers, a bottle and a mug

-Please make sure that you have the following additional items to ensure that you can fully enjoy Empire this year.
+We recommend that you have have the following additional items to ensure that you can fully enjoy Empire this year.

-- Face Mask - you will need a face mask to make use of key IC and OOC locations like GOD and the Senate, Conclave etc
+- Face mask - face masks may be required for access to some personal tents, we recommend a face mask be worn in all key IC and OOC locations like GOD and the Senate, Conclave etc

 - Cold weather layers - many tents will be set up with increased ventilation - which means they will be colder than usual - plan accordingly